City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 2. Venetia (1675)

-The second map is the 1675 panoramic Venetia, held by the Bibliothèque nationale de France (BNF).
-This long-format map ($1025 \times 415$ mm) combines elements of both plan and landscape drawings.
+The second map is the 1675 panoramic Venetia, held by the BibliothĂšque nationale de France (BNF).
+This long-format map (1025 × 415 mm) is executed in Cavalier projection (Plan cavalier), offering a pseudo-3D perspective that highlights architectural details.
 Compared with the 1704 map, it provides an earlier temporal snapshot, and its large physical size allows for very high-resolution digitization.

 By digitizing, georeferencing, and slicing these two maps, we constructed a historical visual dataset that spans different time periods and cartographic styles.
 This diversity strengthens the robustness of our algorithms across varied historical contexts.